seosgithub/flok/docs/services/vm.md

 ["-", eid]

 #Entry Modification
-#eid - The id of the entry that was modified.
+#eindex - The index of the entry, array it is numerical, for hashes it is the key
 #ehash - A hash that contains the new entry to replace the old entry.
 ["M", eid, ehash]